-The Camello Bandana Scarf is crocheted with less than 1 ball of Red Heart Fashion Soft yarn (5 oz/141 g; 381 yds/348 m) and my 5 mm [H] Gold Furls Odyssey Crochet Hook.
+The Camello Bandana Scarf Pattern is crocheted with less than 1 ball of Red Heart Fashion Soft yarn (5 oz/141 g; 381 yds/348 m) and my 5 mm [H] Gold Furls Odyssey Crochet Hook.
 You can read my Crochet Yarn Review HERE.
 Red Heart sent me free samples of the Red Heart Fashion Soft to try and it is soft, lightweight and lovely to crochet with.
 It reminds me a lot of their Red Heart Soft Yarn, one of my favorite yarn lines to work with, except it is a Light Weight yarn, not a Medium Weight yarn.

 This month, my design for the #SCARFOFTHEMONTHCLUB2017 is super versatile.
 You can wear this scarf in so many ways and here are six examples:

 If you would like to make this bigger to have a full size shawl, just continue the pattern repeats before working the final edging.
 The final edging is easy to modify as well, simply follow my instructions but instead of working 100 sc down each side for Row 1 of the edging, work 3 sc for every initial ch 3 and 2 sc for every dc.
 Everything else will work as it is provided in repeats.
 Have fun and if you have questions please just send me a message 🙂